Colfax massacre: Colfax courthouse conflict

 Fearful that the Democrats might try to control the local parish government, Black people started to create trenches around the courthouse and drilled to keep alert.
 The Republican officeholders stayed there overnight.
 They held the town for three weeks.

 On March 28, Nash, Cazabat, Hadnot, and other White Fusionists called for armed Whites to retake the courthouse on April 1.
 Whites were recruited from nearby Winn and surrounding parishes to join their effort.
 The Republicans Shaw, Register, and Flowers and others began to recruit armed Black men to defend the courthouse.

 Black Republicans Lewis Meekins and state militia captain William Ward, a Black Union veteran, raided the homes of the opposition leaders: Judge William R. Rutland, Bill Cruikshank, and Jim Hadnot.
 Gunfire erupted between White and Black militias on April 2 and again on April 5, but the shotguns were too inaccurate to do any harm.
 The two sides arranged for peace negotiations.
 Peace ended when a White man shot and killed a Black bystander named Jesse McKinney.
 Another armed conflict on April 6 ended with the White militia fleeing from armed Black militia.
 With the threat of violence in the community, Black women and children joined the men at the courthouse for protection.

-William Ward, the commanding officer of Company A, 6th Infantry Regiment, Louisiana State Militia, headquartered in Grant Parish, had been elected state representative from the parish on the Republican ticket.
-He wrote to Governor Kellogg seeking US troops for reinforcement and gave the letter to William Smith Calhoun for delivery.
-Calhoun took the steamboat LaBelle down the Red River but was captured by Paul Hooe, Hadnot, and Cruikshank.
+Ward had been elected state representative from the parish on the Republican ticket.
+He wrote to Kellogg seeking US troops for reinforcement and gave the letter to Calhoun for delivery.
+Calhoun took the steamboat LaBelle down the Red River but was captured by Hooe, Hadnot, and Cruikshank.
 They ordered Calhoun to tell the Black community members to leave the courthouse.

 The Black defenders refused to leave although threatened by parties of armed Whites commanded by Nash.
 To recruit men during the rising political tensions, Nash had contributed to lurid rumors that Black men were preparing to kill all the White men and take the White women as their own.
 On April 8 the anti-Republican Daily Picayune newspaper of New Orleans inflamed tensions and distorted events by the following headline:

 THE RIOT IN GRANT PARISH.
 FEARFUL ATROCITIES BY THE NEGROES.
 NO RESPECT SHOWN TO THE DEAD.

 Such news attracted more Whites from the region to Grant Parish to join Nash; all were experienced Confederate veterans.
 They acquired a four-pound cannon that could fire iron slugs.
-As the Klansman Dave Paul said, "Boys, this is a struggle for White supremacy."
+As Klansman Dave Paul said, "Boys, this is a struggle for White supremacy."

-Suffering from tuberculosis and rheumatism, on April 11 the militia captain Ward took a steamboat downriver to New Orleans to seek armed help directly from Kellogg.
+On April 11 Ward took a steamboat downriver to New Orleans to seek armed help directly from Kellogg.
 He was not there for the following events.